See a cardiologist within one week.

 Atrial Fibrillation (AFib) is a global epidemic.
 When left untreated, AFib can lead to stroke and even heart failure.
 That’s why it’s critical that you seek help as soon as you suspect or start experiencing symptoms.
 Our AFib Coordinator can help you get in to see a one of our AFib specialists within a week.
 And, our AFib Coordinator will be there every step of the way to help you understand your diagnosis and the advanced AFib treatments offered by our heart specialists, including medications, cardioversion, catheter ablation, surgical ablation and the WATCHMAN® device.

-What does it take care for patients with AFib?
+What does it take to care for patients with AFib?
 More Heart

 Meet AFib Coordinator, Ada Aken, RN

 Request a Consultation with Our AFib Coordinator

 Many factors contribute to AFib, such as age, weight and sleep apnea.
 Contact our AFib Coordinator if you are experiencing any of the following.

 - Heart palpitations